 Firstly there is the issue of the lender not knowing the property they are lending against and the value of that property.
-You can get an agreement in principal for a certain amount but the pitfalls of buying at auction are much more than through the traditional channels.
+You can get an agreement in principle for a certain amount but the pitfalls of buying at auction are much more than through the traditional channels.

 Get a good mortgage advisor

-Sit down with a mortgage advisor and discuss your requirements Show them the type of property you are interested in and work out what you can afford to borrow.
+Sit down with a mortgage advisor and discuss your requirements.
+Show them the type of property you are interested in and work out what you can afford to borrow.
 They will have much more experience in dealing with this type of mortgage and will know which lenders are more likely to lend to you.
 They will also be able to advise on the lenders that will be able to work to your time frame.

-Once you have an agreement in principal, and have placed a successful bid on the property, you only have 28 days in which to complete on the property and produce the funds.
+Once you have an agreement in principle, and have placed a successful bid on the property, you only have 28 days in which to complete on the property and produce the funds.
 Once the best lender and product has been selected for you your advisor will be able to do everything needed to get you a mortgage certificate.
-Proof of the mortgage agreement in principal has to be produced at auction upon your bid being successful.
+Proof of the mortgage agreement in principle has to be produced at auction upon your bid being successful.

 How does the process work?

 There is a lot of preparation to be done when buying property at auction -

 There will be brochures of auction lots released in advance of the auction.
 It is worth looking into the values of these properties by talking to local agents and looking at other selling prices in the area.